How Do I Become a Mediator?

-- Commitment to 10 hours of continuing training and education every year.
+- Professional mediators commit to 10 hours of continuing training and education every year.
 Training and education includes conferences, seminars, lectures, workshops and training with the primary purpose of providing mediation, negotiation and/or conflict resolution skills or knowledge.

 - A Transcript and Affidavit for 100 Hours of Mediation must be submitted in a format that includes the confidentialty of your client.
 Therefore, when filling out the Affidavit, please do not use names.
 Instead we welcome the use of the initials of your clients or you may use the roles of the parties, ie; mom v. dad or contractor v homeowner.